 Can I feed the Lorikeets?

-- Yes, Lorikeet Feeding will still occur daily at 8am and 4pm with social distancing measures in place
+- Yes, Lorikeet Feeding will still occur daily at 8am to 9am and 4pm to 4:30pm

 Is the Sanctuary Café open?